SethNeumann/MRCS-Morse-Code-Buzzer/README.md

 Requires a 6-9 VDC power supply rated at at least 0.5A. not included.

-# this is a test line to check the Git process

 The on-board Arduino Pro-Mini runs the
 ["station buzzers" sketch](https://github.com/stevew1154/station_buzzers)
 by Steve Williams.